perturbo-code/perturbopy/docs/source/postproc/tutorials/dynamics-run.rst

     >> 'crystal'

-Please see the section :ref:`handling_kpt_qpt` for details on accessing the k-points through this attribute.
+Please see the section :ref:`handling_kpt_qpt` for more details on accessing information from :py:attr:`.DynaRun.kpt`, such as labeling the k-points and converting to Cartesian coordinates.

 Band energies
 -------------